-8. Areas : (Periods 4)
+8. Areas :

-Area of a triangles using Heron's formula (without proof) and its application in finding the area of a quadrilateral.
+Area of a trangles using Heron's formula (without proof) and its application in finding the area of a quadrilateral.

-2. Surface Areas and Volumes : (Periods 10)

-Surface areas and volumes of cubes, cuboids, spheres (including hemispheres) and right circular cylinders/cones.
+- 2. Surface Areas and Volumes : (Periods 4) Area of a triangles using Heron's formula (without proof) and its application in finding the area of a quarilateral. - 2.
+Surface Areas and Volumes : (Periods 10) Surface areas and volumes of cubes, cuboids, spheres (including hemispheres) and right circular cylinders/cones.